dahnny/cardealer-tutorial/README.md

+# CeloDealer
-# CeloDealer is a decentralized platform for buying or renting cars using the celo blockchain.
-With this app, users are able to create a car alias, sell and rent it without any middleman.
+Celo Dealer is a decentralized platform for buying and selling cars using the celo blockchain.
+With this app, users are able to create a car alias and sell it without any middleman.
 Users also have the added feature of purchasing cars directly from the app and it will be automatically added to their collection.

-# The link to the project described is https://dahnny.github.io/CeloDealer/
+The link to the project described is https://chipper-gumption-41a140.netlify.app/

 # Getting Started with Create React App